Deutschland Schweiz Österreich

 What are the requirements for working as a veterinarian in Germany?

 To work as a veterinarian in Germany, you need a professional license in accordance with the German Federal Regulations (Bundestierärzteordnung, BTÄO).
-The specific licensing process depends on your education background and whether you plan to work temporarily or pursue a long-term career in Germany.
+The specific licensing process depends on your nationality, education background and whether you plan to work temporarily or pursue a long-term career in Germany.

 What is the difference between a temporary license and a permanent license (Approbation)?